Health in the Philippines: Population

-As of September 2020, Philippine has a population of nearly 110 million and a population density of 368 per Km2.
-32% of the population of, Philippine are under 15 years old, and only 22.2% are over 60.
+As of September 2020, the Philippines has a population of nearly 110 million and a population density of 368 per square kilometer.
+32% of the population of the Philippines is under 15 years old, and only 22.2% is over 60.
 In the Philippines, 16.6% of the population lived below the national poverty line in 2018.

-Health Indicators
+Health indicators

-Health Problems in The Philippines
+Health problems in the Philippines

 The Philippines faces a large burden of disease:

 The main Non-Communicable Diseases are Diabetes, Heart disease, Stroke, Cancer, and Chronic diseases that affect the airways and lungs.
 While these diseases affect different parts of the body in different ways, they often share common origins.